PrestanceDesign/inertia-node/README.md

 `inertia-node` expects two arguments:

-1. `html`: a function that recieves the Inertia `page` object and an optional `viewData` object that you can populate with additional data.
+1. `html`: a function that recieves `pageString` - a correctly encoded string of the Inertia page object - and an optional `viewData` object that you can populate with additional data.
 The function should return an HTML string.
 2. `version` (optional): your current asset version

 It will return a standard Node.js middleware that you can use with Express.js, Polka etc. Functions can be accessed from the `Inertia` object that will be added to the `request`.
 You can chain functions together but you can't call another function after calling [`render`](#renderpage) or [`redirect`](#redirecturl).

-**Note:** In your HTML view function make sure to always stringify the `page` object and include it in the `data-page` attribute of the HTML node you want to render your JavaScript app in.
-For more infos on how Inertia works read [the protocol](https://inertiajs.com/the-protocol) on the Inertia website.
+**Note:** In your HTML view function make sure to always include the page string in the `data-page` attribute of the HTML node you want to render your JavaScript app in.
+Version 1 of `inertia-node` did not stringify and encode the page object for you so that the data could be used in the HTML.
+But since you are expected to use the `viewData` object to pass any additional data to your HTML, version 2 now stringifies and correctly encodes the page object for you.
+For more information on how Inertia works read [the protocol](https://inertiajs.com/the-protocol) on the Inertia website.

 ## API